bitcoinlayers/bitcoinlayers/CONTRIBUTE.md

 ## Writing risk assessments

 A lot of the new “L2s” that are popping up are similar to Ethereum rollups / validiums / optimiums.
 If you have a technical understanding of these protocols, and would like to review some of their implementations in the Bitcoin space, [please join our telegram](https://t.me/+8rv-1I2gkmQ4ZmJh) so we can coordinate which reviews you can take on :)

 ## Opinion blog pieces

 We’re going to start hosting opinion pieces on our blog.
 If you’d like to write a blog related to Bitcoin scaling infrastructure, and have it featured on our site, [let us know](https://t.me/+8rv-1I2gkmQ4ZmJh)!

 ## Just join the conversation

 Not every contribution can be measured by GitHub commits.
 Simply jumping [into our chat](https://t.me/+8rv-1I2gkmQ4ZmJh) and being a part of the discussion is super valuable and appreciated.
 You may also be able to contribute to a project in a capacity that is not listed here.
 If that's the case, [let us know](https://t.me/+8rv-1I2gkmQ4ZmJh). :)

+## Website maintaininace for bitcoinlayers.org

+Follow existing variable and file naming standards, and make sure to run `npm run format` to format with prettier.